Make an Appointment: intake@peoplepsych.com | 312-252-5252

 Choosing to see a therapist can be a difficult decision, but we believe that it is a rewarding one.
 Therapy should be a positive experience from the start, let us help you feel more comfortable with your decision Below are some commonly asked questions by those who are considering therapy or counseling services.
 We know this is not an exhaustive list, so please let us know any additional questions you have.

-To schedule an appointment, you can contact one of our specific therapists directly by phone or email or call us at (312) 448-7218.
+To schedule an appointment, you can contact one of our specific therapists directly or schedule a free consultation with PeoplePsych intake staff: Make an Appointment

 Yes, we are taking new clients!
-Life isn’t waiting for things to return to normal, why should therapy?
+Life doesn’t wait for the perfect time—why should therapy?

 How much does therapy cost?